asos-callumtrounce/asos-callumtrounce/README.md

 I joined ASOS on July 2019.

+I previously worked at a start-up digital agency, where I assisted in scaling the iOS Engineering Team from 5 to 20.
+It have the experience and a background working in a fast-paced environment in cross-functional teams, operating across multiple tech stacks and communicating with internal/external stakeholders.

 ### Some Areas of focus
 I'm always looking to expand my knowledge and challenge myself.
 My areas of focus don't limit me in what I can explore.